 Remember being told at a young age that the little white spots on your nails meant that you weren't drinking enough milk?
-File that under "longstanding beauty myths debunked," because it turns out those marks have absolutely nothing to do with a lack of calcium.
+File that under "longstanding beauty myths debunked" because it turns out those marks have absolutely nothing to do with a lack of calcium.

+While trauma is most often the culprit behind those white spots, if the spots on your nail (most often the toenail) are at all powdery, a fungus infection might be to blame, but that isn't really cause for concern, either—an antifungal treatment will clear it right up.
+(In some more mild cases, you maybe able to buff it off, cleanse the nail plate with alcohol, and discard buffer or file.)
 And in the interest of curtailing all your nail-related WebMD searches, note that any ridges you see likely don't indicate any horrific, underlying disease: They're actually the nail equivalent of wrinkles and are to be totally expected with age.
 Got any little dents or dips?
 That's actually a common side effect of psoriasis.